nihalpasham/rustdhipv2/README.md

 ### A quick note: This is a WIP
 I'm a security consultant by profession.
 This is my very first attempt at putting together a full fledged networking-related library.
-So, please be feel free to point out if something's amiss.
+Please be feel free to chime-in if something's amiss.

 ### Context:
 I've been evaluating `TLS replacements` for constrained/embedded systems for a while now.
 Embedded systems have fewer (yet precise) security requirements, owing to available resources and TLS is not exactly a good fit (for a number of reasons).